 GIC provides monthly and quarterly reports to the Accountant-General within the Ministry of Finance.
 These reports list the financial transactions, as well as the holdings, and bank account balances.
-The reports provide detailed performance and risk analytics as well as the distribution of the portfolio by asset class, country and currency.
+The reports provide detailed performance and risk analytics as well as the distribution of the portfolio by asset class, country, and currency.
 Once a year, the management meets the Minister for Finance and his officials formally to report on the risk and performance of the portfolio in the preceding financial year.

-GIC's first annual report on the management of the Government's portfolio was published in September 2008.
-From 2011, the report for the prior financial year is available in July.
+GIC's first annual report on the management of the Government's portfolio was published in 2008.